 )

-autogun_p1_m1. means it's the attachments for all of the autoguns (Infantry, Braced, and Vigilant).
+This section injects the ID autogun_pistol_sight_01 into the table wc.attachment.autogun_p1_m1.sight. wc.attachment. means this is an attachments table from the original EWC mod autogun_p1_m1. means it's the attachments for all of the autoguns (Infantry, Braced, and Vigilant).
 Autoguns are a special case because all 3 are in the same name.
 Normally, the number in p1 would change corresponding to the Pattern.
-For example, Lasguns are split across p1 (Infantry), p2 (Helbore), and p3 (Recon). m1 means Mark, but it includes all of them with just m1.
+For example, Lasguns are split across p1 (Infantry), p2 (Helbore), and p3 (Recon). m1 means Mark, but it includes all of them with just m1. sights is the name of the slot these attachments are associated with.
+These names will be very similar to the name that shows up in the Customization menus.

 The ID is can be any unique string.
 It's used to identify the attachment.
 You can call it albanian_cock_slam_04 or whatever.
 The name is what's displayed in the Customization menu, so this is what users will call it.